ctorgalson/bhjekyll/_posts/2014-11-02-passwordless-ssh.markdown

 ### Removing access to a remote server

-When using passwordless SSH logins, the private key is stored on the local machine, but they public resides on as many servers as the local machine has access to.
+When using passwordless SSH logins, the private key is stored on the local machine, but the public key resides on as many servers as the local machine has access to.
 These keys must sometimes be removed if an employee moves, a temporary job finishes, or a client moves on.